Ulizes Sanchez: A Firefighter in His Dream Station

 There is no such thing as an average day for the firefighters of Fire Station 7, but Sanchez said they typically arrive at 7 a.m., inspect their equipment, workout, clean the station, practice drills and have “family time” during lunch and dinner.

-But aside from their daily duties, Sanchez and his fellow firefighters at Fire Station 7 have to be ready to help the community of Barrio Logan and downtown San Diego at all times.
+Aside from their daily duties, Sanchez and his fellow firefighters at Fire Station 7 have to be ready to help the community of Barrio Logan and downtown San Diego at all times.

 “As a firefighter you find out that there’s a solution to every problem,” Sanchez said.
 “The public expects that when they call 911 you can do and know everything, which is impossible but we give it a shot.”

 Even on his days off, Sanchez is thinking about work or volunteering.
-Sanchez currently sits as secretary of Bomberos de San Diego, a nonprofit organization that helps the lower income communities, gives scholarships, hosts events and offers drill training to fire departments in Mexico.
+Sanchez currently sits as secretary of Bomberos de San Diego, a nonprofit organization that helps lower income communities, gives scholarships, hosts events and offers drill training to fire departments in Mexico.

 He said it is humbling to work with other stations and it is great meeting the students who receive the scholarships from Bomberos de San Diego.